logandehning/Docker-Splunk/README.md

 sourcetype="aws:cloudtrail" user_type="IAMUser" "*error*"
 ```

 I then focused on the field `errorCode`.
 Since there is an error code "`success`", I could exclude those events.
 The question also specified that the errors of interest occur when attempting to access IAM resources.
 Looking at the `eventSource` field, only one of them deals with IAM.
 The other three values in that field deal with EC2, S3, and key management.
-I further refined the events with anther query.
+I further refined the events with another query.
 ```
 sourcetype="aws:cloudtrail" user_type+"IAMUser" errorCode!="success" eventSource="iam.amazonaws.com"
 ```